DyogenIBENS/SCORPIOS/README.md

 ##### Parameters
 All parameters for a SCORPiOs run have to be indicated in a configuration file, as shown in [config_example.yaml](config_example.yaml).

-One critical parameter is the positions of WGD(s) in the species tree and the species to use as outgroup.
+One critical parameter is the positions of WGD(s) in the species tree and the species to use as outgroup(s).
 They both have to be specified together using the `WGDs` keyword.
-The WGD localization has to be indicated with the name of the last common ancestor of all duplicated species.
+WGD position has to be indicated with the name of the last common ancestor of all duplicated species.

 For instance, consider the simple species tree below: